69th Siege Battery, Royal Garrison Artillery: Spring Offensive

 The German Spring Offensive was launched on 21 March.
-On 28 March it extended north to First Army's front (the Third Battle of Arras), beginning with a massive bombardment at 03.00.
-The batteries of 83rd Bde were supporting 56th (1st London) Division, but the attack initially came in on the adjacent XVII Corps.
-69th Siege Bty had recently shifted its guns across the Bailleul road, and the German CB fire hit their old positions.
-Nevertheless, the battery was subjected to a barrage of high explosive (HE) and gas shells that passed across its positions at 03.15.
-The batteries opened fire on prearranged 'SOS' targets for XVII Corps at 04.00 but remained under fire themselves until 12.00.
+On 28 March, it extended north to the First Army's front (the Third Battle of Arras), beginning with a massive bombardment at 03:00.
+The batteries of the 83rd Brigade were supporting the 56th (1st London) Division, but the attack initially came in on the adjacent XVII Corps.
+The 69th Siege Battery had recently shifted its guns across the Bailleul road, and the German counter-battery (CB) fire hit their old positions.
+Nevertheless, the battery was subjected to a barrage of high explosive (HE) and gas shells that passed across its positions at 03:15.
+The batteries opened fire on prearranged 'SOS' targets for XVII Corps at 04:00 but remained under fire themselves until 12:00.
 Many guns were temporarily put out of action when they were buried by debris from shell explosions.
-69th Siege Bty suffered heavy casualties, with Maj Scholefield killed and the battery captain severely wounded, together with another officer; 3 ORs were reported killed and 20 wounded.
-Scholefield was 22 years old when he was killed, and was buried with five other members of the battery at Roclincourt Commonwealth War Graves Commission Cemetery.
-Although 56th (1st L) Division was forced out of its forward zone, there was no breakthrough, and German losses were severe.
+The 69th Siege Battery suffered heavy casualties, with Major Scholefield killed and the battery captain severely wounded, along with another officer.
+Three other ranks (ORs) were reported killed and 20 wounded.
+Scholefield was 22 years old when he was killed, and he was buried with five other members of the battery at Roclincourt Commonwealth War Graves Commission Cemetery.
+Although the 56th (1st London) Division was forced out of its forward zone, there was no breakthrough, and German losses were severe.
 The battle dwindled away and was over by nightfall.

-Major Dudley Hire (Brigadier, RA, of Middle East Command during World War II) took over as Officer Commanding 69th Siege Bty, and in April and May the guns resumed harassing fire against the Germans in support of 4th Canadian Division, which had taken over the line.
-The work included nightly 'corps salvoes' and concentrations against enemy trenches, dispersing working parties, occasional CB shoots with the flash spotters, and regular aeroplane shoots during daytime.
+Major Dudley Hire (later Brigadier, RA, of Middle East Command during World War II) took over as Officer Commanding the 69th Siege Battery, and in April and May, the guns resumed harassing fire against the Germans in support of the 4th Canadian Division, which had taken over the line.
+The work included nightly 'corps salvos' and concentrations against enemy trenches, dispersing working parties, occasional CB shoots with the flash spotters, and regular aeroplane shoots during the daytime.